 Pull on your hiking boots – Things to Do on the Gold Coast for Nature Lovers

 A short 1.5-hour drive from Surfers Paradise is one of South East Queensland’s best-kept secrets – Mount Barney National Park.
-Covered in a multitude of trails, rock pools and waterfalls, the foothills of Mount Barney offer stunning visuals early and late afternoon.
+Covered in a multitude of trails, rock pools and waterfalls, the foothills of Mount Barney offers stunning visuals early and late afternoon.
 Rolling hillsides and incredible rock formations exist as far as the eye can see.
 This is definitely a relaxing and easy hike for those Sunday afternoons best spent with friends and fellow travellers.
-Boasting similarities to those seen at Castle Hill – New Zealand, this location is one of a kind and definitely deserves your attention if you plan on visiting the Gold Coast and surrounds.
+Boasting similarities to those seen at Castle Hill – New Zealand, this location definitely deserves your attention if you plan on visiting the Gold Coast and surrounds.

 Sample the local foodie scene